 Bit Location Register Description Attributes 3 LinkQACK This field describes the CCIX Link's Quiesce Acknowledgement status.
-Ob: CCIX Link not quiesced.
-1b: CCIX Link has Hardware Quiesce Acknowledgement (HW QACK) capability, as indicated by a LinkCapStat.LinkHWQACKCap value of 1b, LinkCapStat.LinkQACK is set by implementation specific methods.
-Software can choose to poll LinkCapStat.LinkQACK (instead of waiting for the <link quiesce="" time=""/> value to check LinkQACK if LinkCapStat.LinkHWQACKCap has a value of 1b.
-If the CCIX Link does not have HW QACK capability as indicated in LinkCapStat.LinkHWQACKCap value of 0b, the following sequence is followed: The CCIX Link sets the LinkQACK bit to a value 1b after completing or detecting the following actions in this order: The Link detects that the Link Quiesce Request (LinkCntl.LinkQREQ) Control bit is set.
-The Link has not issued any Requests or received any Responses, other than CreditReturn Messages, for the duration of <link quiesce="" time=""/>. <link quiesce="" time=""/> is based on the value of ComnCntl2.QACKTimeScale and ComnCntl2.QACKTimeValue, described further in Table 6-12.
-The Link then returns all outstanding credits to the Link partner if it hasn't already done so.
-The Link detects all outstanding credits from the Link partner if it hasn't already done so.
-Following the transition of the Link Quiesce Request (LinkCntl.LinkQREQ in Table 6-39) control bit from 0b to 1b, the Link must take no longer than 3 <link quiesce="" time=""/> to set LinkQACK.
-After 4 <link quiesce="" time=""/>, CCIX Software detecting a zero returned for the LinkQACK filed indicates an error condition such that the Link was unable to reach a quiescent state.
-RO 4 Link must transition the LinkQACK bit from 1b to 0b.
-LinkHWQACKCap This field describes the CCIX Link's Hardware Quiesce Acknowledgement Capability.
-0b: The CCIX Link does not have a hardware mechanism to achieve a quiescent state.
+0b: CCIX Link not quiesced.
+1b: CCIX Link quiesced.
+If the CCIX Link has Hardware Quiesce Acknowledgement (HW QACK) capability, as indicated by a LinkCapStat.LinkHWQACKCap value of 1b, LinkCapStat.LinkQACK is set by implementation specific methods.
+Software can choose to poll LinkCapStat.LinkQACK instead of waiting for the <link quiesce="" time=""/> value to check LinkQACK if LinkCapStat.LinkHWQACKCap has a value of 1b.
+If the CCIX Link does not have HW QACK capability as indicated in LinkCapStat.LinkHWQACKCap value of 0b, the following sequence is followed: The CCIX Link sets the LinkQACK bit to a value 1b after completing or detecting the following actions in this order: 1.
+The Link detects that the Link Quiesce Request (LinkCntl.LinkQREQ) Control bit is set.
+2. The Link has not issued any Requests or received any Responses, other than CreditReturn Messages, for the duration of <link quiesce="" time=""/> . <link quiesce="" time=""/> is based on the value of ComnCntl2.QACKTimeScale and ComnCntl2.QACKTimeValue, described further in Table 6-12.
+3. The Link then returns all outstanding credits to the Link partner fit hasn't already done so.
+4. The Link detects all outstanding credits from the Link partner have been returned and also waits for the duration of <link quiesce="" time=""/> to detect return of all credits.
+5. Following the transition of the Link Quiesce Request (LinkCntl.LinkQREQ in Table 6-40) control bit from 0b to 1b, the Link must take no longer than 3 <link quiesce="" time=""/> to set LinkQACK.
+After 4 <link quiesce="" time=""/> , CCIX Software detecting a zero returned for the LinkQACK field indicates an error condition such that the Link was unable to reach a quiescent state.
+Following the transition of the LinkCntl.LinkQREQ control bit from 1b to 0b, the CCIX RO Link must transition the LinkQACK bit from 1b to 0b.
+4 LinkHWQACKCap This field describes the CCIX Link's Hardware Quiesce Acknowledgement Capability.
+Ob: The CCIX Link does not have a hardware mechanism to achieve a quiescent state.
 1b: The CCIX Link has a hardware mechanism to achieve a quiescent state.
-RO 5 Reserved and Zero RsvdZ 6 NoCompAckCapOb: Indicates the CCIX Links require receiving Completion Acks.1b: Indicates the CCIX Links have the capability to not receive Completion Acks.
+RO 5 Reserved and Zero RsvdZ 6 NoCompAckCap Ob: Indicates the CCIX Links require receiving Completion Acks.
+1b: Indicates the CCIX Links have the capability to not receive Completion Acks.
 RO